Learn about Email Studio Setup

 - Security Settings: Define parameters for session timeout, username and password conventions, and lockout logic.
 These features help improve the overall security of your account.

 Now for your most important task (at least from a user’s perspective): giving users access to Email Studio.
-There are two ways to do this, through roles and through permissions.
+There are two ways to do this.

 Permissions control a user’s access to various Marketing Cloud applications.
 You set these at the application level.
 So, for example, if your creative team is completely separate from your email sending team, you can give a user access to Email Studio and Content Builder but not to Contact Builder.